-First, download the latest version of the vagrant or use following command to install Vagrant 1.8.1 which is latest at the time of this post:
+First, download the latest version of the vagrant or use the following command to install Vagrant 1.8.1 which is the latest at the time of this post:

-Then use the following command to install rpm vagrant package:
+Then use the following command to install the rpm vagrant package:

 We can verify the installation by issue command to check the installed version of Vagrant:

-Congratulation’s!
+Congratulations!
 You have successfully installed Vagrant.
-Thanks for using this tutorial for installing Vagrant virtual development environment on your CentOS 7 system.
+Thanks for using this tutorial for installing a Vagrant virtual development environment on your CentOS 7 system.
 For additional help or useful information, we recommend you to check the official Vagrant website.